GideonZ/1541u-documentation/quick_guide.rst

 unit.
 Calculations show that the lifetime of this battery is several years.

-**Website**
+**Social Media**

-Consult the website http://www.1541ultimate.net for more information, or for questions regarding your device, or you may join the Facebook group “1541 Ultimate”.
+For quick answers to many questions regarding your device, you may be interested to join the the Facebook group “1541 Ultimate”.

 **Firmware Updates**